The author wishes to thank Tony Law and Sid Nanson for their assistance with this page.

 Note: All the helicopters arrived within 5 minutes of their ETA.

-The UN Flight remained unchanged for a number of years until 230Sqn RAF was disbanded in December 1971.
+The UN Flight remained unchanged for a number of years (a mixture of Sioux and Whirlwind) until 230Sqn RAF was disbanded in December 1971.

 In January 1972, at RAF Akrotiri, 84 Sqn RAF was reformed and their 'B' Flight Whirlwinds flew in support of the UN.